Information regarding Less Than Full Time training (LTFT) can be found below, and the General Medical Council Position Statement here.

 The third placement in the original F2 year could still be utilised, as the doctor has achieved full registration, but the subsequent placements will need to be found from those which are vacant.
 This is because the planned F2 year will have already been allocated to another doctor in the following year as part of their two-year programme.

-Local vacancies are often rare, meaning that the priority is given to ensuring a balanced programme including community exposure, but that there is little choice for the doctor concerned.
+Local vacancies are often rare, meaning that priority is given to ensuring a balanced programme including community exposure, and there is little choice for the doctor concerned.